 It’s the same cycle that far too many minority boys ad men are stuck in today.
 African American males and Latino American males are falling behind their American colleagues.
-In 2008, Latino and African Americans accounted for over 58 percent of our nation’s prisons population – despite only being 25 percent of the American population.
+In 2008, Latino and African Americans accounted for over 58 percent of our nation’s prison population – despite only being 25 percent of the American population.

 There is a moral imperative to equal the playing field for minority males, but it also makes economic sense for the long-term health of our nation to uplift young boys of color.
 If we invest in educating our young men instead of locking them up, or allowing them to become trapped in counterproductive lifestyles, I guarantee we will see positive results.